H’seven

 “Get out of town!”

-“That goes without sayin’.
+“And then some.
 When the foundation learned we could make the run out in just a little over three weeks, instead of the standard six months, they asked Eric if he would step up and take on an emergency re-supply.”

 “It sounds like they’re having problems there.”